UKPeterG/11ty-base-4me/readme.md

 Includes static page template, blog post template, post feed, pagination, tags and RSS.
 Also includes a setup for SCSS.

 <p style="text-transform: uppercase;"><strong>Please don’t submit issues or PRs.
-I’m just sharing this for people that might want a decent starter.
+I am also just sharing this for people that might want a decent starter (like me).
 This isn’t open source: just free.
 Thanks.</strong></p>

-ℹ️ If you want to learn how it works, go ahead and take my [Eleventy course](//swop.link/11ty)
+ℹ️ If you want to learn how it works, go ahead and take Andy Bell's [Eleventy course](//swop.link/11ty)

 ## Getting started